S0UPernova/sample_app/README.md

 .
 .
 .
-end
 ```

-### This version also seems to work without an issue
+This version also seems to work without an issue
 ```
-require "test_helper"

-class UsersLoginTest < ActionDispatch::IntegrationTest
 .
 .
 .